 Caleb: Find a better career.

 I have been lucky not to end up dancing in the air on the end of a noose.
-My father used to ghostsinthebloodtake me to the Hanging Days at Tyburn to watch the public executions (he considered them educational).
+My father used to take me to the Hanging Days at Tyburn to watch the public executions (he considered them educational).
 I saw numerous thieves sent to eternity by the hangman Jack Ketch, if there is anything else you could do with you life, do it, for ‘tis a terrible way to die.
 Unfortunately I’ve only ever found one way to make money.

 Shera: Caleb, you’ve been on the go for so long.
 Have you ever wanted to settle down, or found someone worth settling down with?